A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Simulation Studies

 where $\hat\pi_j^{(r)}(\mathbf{U})$ denotes the estimated IRF for item $j$ at replication $r$, and $\pi_{j}^\mathcal{M}(\mathbf{U})$ is the corresponding true IRF under model $\mathcal{M} \in$ \{aPM-CDM, GaPM-CDM\}.
 When the estimated model is the GaPM-CDM, we write ISE$_{\bm\kappa}(\hat\pi_j^{(r)})$ to emphasize the dependence of the approximation on the grid points.
 We report the average ISE (AvISE) across items and replications.

-Lastly, for each $k = 1,\ldots,K$, we compare latent attribute recovery by computing the Spearman's rank correlation between the EAP scores from the $r$-th replication and the true scores.
+Lastly, for each $k = 1,\ldots,K$, we compare latent attribute recovery by computing Spearman's rank correlation between the EAP scores from the $r$-th replication and the true scores.
 We denote this correlation by $C_{k}$.
 The average rank correlation (AvC) across latent attributes and replications is reported.

-To compare model fit, we compute the difference between marginal log-likelihoods of the GaPM-CDM and aPM-CDM evaluated on data that has not been used in the estimation process.
+To compare model fit, we compute the difference between marginal log-likelihoods of the GaPM-CDM and aPM-CDM evaluated on data not used in the estimation process.
 More specifically, after computing $\hat{\bm{\Theta}}_{\bm\kappa}^{(r)}$ for the GaPM-CDM and $\hat{\bm{\Theta}}^{(r)}$ for the aPM-CDM, we generate $500$ new observations from the true model and evaluate the corresponding marginal log-likelihoods $\ell(\hat{\bm{\Theta}}_{\bm\kappa}^{(r)})$ and $\ell(\hat{\bm{\Theta}}^{(r)})$ as in \eqref{eq:mllk(U)} but on the new sample.
 An importance sampling approach for computing the marginal log-likelihood is described in the Online Supplementary Materials.
 The difference $D^{(r)} = \ell(\hat{\bm{\Theta}}_{\bm\kappa}^{(r)}) - \ell(\hat{\bm{\Theta}}^{(r)})$ is then used for model comparison.
-If $D^{(r)} > 0$, the GaPM-CDM has better fit on new data at replication $r$ than the aPM-CDM.
+If $D^{(r)} > 0$, the GaPM-CDM has a better fit on new data at replication $r$ than the aPM-CDM.
 The opposite is true if $D^{(r)} < 0$, and $D^{(r)} \approx 0$ implies similar fit.
 We report the average marginal log-likelihood difference $\bar{D}$ across all replications.
-We use this measure of model fit because the GaPM-CDM and the aPM-CDM are not directly comparable due to the complex parametrization of our model, and information criteria are not well-defined in the context of infinite-dimensional latent variable models.
+As discussed in Remark \ref{rmk:comparison}, we use this measure of model fit because the GaPM-CDM and the aPM-CDM are not directly comparable due to the complex parametrization of the GaPM-CDM.